bgotchall/express-passport-demo/tutorial.md

  login.html  uses login.js.
 It contains a simple form asking for email and password.  login.js does some cleaning and checking, and invokes a POST to the /api/login route.

  The api-routes.js file has that route.
-It uses the middleware callback passport.authenticate("local) function to check to see if they are authenticated with the supplied info.
+It uses the middleware callback passport.authenticate("local") function to check to see if they are authenticated with the supplied info.
 If so, the user info is returned and the client side makes a new call to the /members route.
 If not, an error is returned to the client.

  if the /members route is called, the members.html file is displayed.
 The /members route checks the "isAuthenticated" callback middleware to ensure the user is logged in (otherwise just typing hostname/members would bypass your "security").